Domestic Violence Injunctions: Petition, Temporary Injunction, Serving Documents, Hearing

 To some Petitioners, the injunction acts as a nice alternative to the much lengthier and costlier divorce or paternity suit (which must be filed separately).
 Unfortunately, the Florida domestic violence injunction statutes make it all too easy to do this.
 The injunction can also influence the decision of the judge in any subsequent divorce case.

-The Need For a Family Attorney
+The Need For a Domestic Violence Lawyer

 It is both risky and foolish to represent yourself at a domestic violence injunction hearing.
 You need the expertise of someone who knows the nuances of the law and has the experience of representing many clients in these cases.